-- Subd.
-6. Concrete Washout Area: All liquids and solid waste generated by concrete washout operations must be contained in a leak-proof containment facility or impermeable liner.
-A compacted clay liner that does not allow washout liquids to enter ground water is considered an impermeable liner.
-A sign must be installed adjacent to each washout facility to inform concrete equipment operators to utilize the proper facilities. - Subd.
-7. Storm Drain Protection: All storm drain inlets shall be protected during construction with control measures as contained in the SWPPP.
-These devices shall remain in place until final stabilization of the site.
-A regular inspection and maintenance plan shall be developed in implemented to assure these devices are operational at all times.
-Storm drain protection must conform to the protection alternatives pre-approved by City Staff and available at City Hall and on the City Website. - Subd.
+Subd.
 8. Soil Stockpiling: All exposed soil areas must be stabilized as soon as possible to limit soil erosion but in no case later than 14 days after the construction activity in that portion of the site has temporarily or permanently ceased.
-Temporary clean aggregate stockpiles, demolition concrete stockpiles, sand stockpiles and the constructed base components of roads are exempt from this requirement. - Section 12.11 Stormwater Management Criteria for Permanent Facilities.
+Temporary clean aggregate stockpiles, demolition concrete stockpiles, sand stockpiles and the constructed base components of roads are exempt from this requirement.

+Section 12.101 Stormwater Management Criteria for Permanent Stormwater Treatment SystemsFacilities.
 All permanent stormwater management plans must be submitted to the City engineer prior to the start of construction activity.
 Designers are expected to follow the requirements of this section to meet the volume control, water quality, and water quantity requirements of the City of Alexandria.
 Designs should meet the stormwater design standard of these ordinances and the Minnesota Stormwater Manual.
 Deviations from the recommended guidance will require detailed written explanation with discretion given by the City.
-Stormwater control facilities included as part of the final design for a permanent development shall be addressed in the stormwater management plan and shall meet the following criteria: - Subd.
-1. Rate Control Requirements: Future discharge rates from new development and redevelopment, resulting in one-half acre or more of new impervious area or one acre or more of disturbed land, will not exceed existing discharge rates for the
+Permanent Stormwater Treatment SystemsStormwater control facilities included as part of the final design for a permanent development shall be addressed in the stormwater management plan and shall meet the following criteria:

+The following table shall be used for the calculation of peak rates using the Rational Method:

+Cover Type Runoff Coefficient

+Single-family Residential 0.400

+Multi-family Residential 0.500

+Commercial 0.700

+Industrial 0.700

+Parks, Open Space 0.196

+Ponds, Wetlands 1.000

-2-year, 10-year, and 100-year critical storm events in accordance to the Atlas14 data as shown in the table below:
+Subd.
+1. Rate Control Requirements: Future discharge rates from new_net development and redevelopment, resulting in one-half acre or more of new impervious area or one acre or more of disturbed land, will not exceed existing discharge rates for the 2-year, 10-year, and 100-year critical storm events in accordance to the Atlas14. data-as-shown in the table-below: